Sonny Rollins: 2001–2012

 In 2010 Rollins was awarded the National Medal of Arts and the Edward MacDowell Medal; in the fall of the same year he celebrated his 80th birthday with a concert at New York's Beacon Theatre that included a guest appearance by Ornette Coleman.
 The following year he was the subject of another documentary by Dick Fontaine, entitled Beyond the Notes.

-Rollins has not performed in public since 2012, and retired in 2014, due to recurring respiratory issues.
+Rollins has not performed in public since 2012, and retired in 2014, due to recurring respiratory issues caused by pulmonary fibrosis.

 2013–present

 In 2013, Rollins moved to Woodstock, New York.
 That spring, he made a guest television appearance on The Simpsons in "Whiskey Business" and received an honorary Doctor of Music degree from the Juilliard School in New York City.

-In 2014 he was the subject of a Dutch television documentary entitled Sonny Rollins-Morgen Speel ik Beter.
+In 2014, he was the subject of a Dutch television documentary entitled Sonny Rollins-Morgen Speel Ik Beter (transl: Tomorrow I'll Play Better).
 He made a public appearance in June of that year introducing saxophonist Ornette Coleman at an all-star tribute performance to Coleman in Brooklyn, NY.
 In October 2015, he received the Jazz Foundation of America's lifetime achievement award.

 In the spring of 2017, Rollins donated his personal archive to the Schomburg Center for Research in Black Culture, one of the research centers of New York Public Library.
 Later that year, he endowed the "Sonny Rollins Jazz Ensemble Fund" at Oberlin College, in "recognition of the institution's long legacy of access and social justice advocacy."

 In February 2023, Rollins sold his music catalogue to Reservoir Media.
+In April 2024, The Notebooks of Sonny Rollins was published, derived from notebooks he maintained from 1959 onwards.

-Influences
+Artistry and influences

-As a saxophonist he had initially been attracted to the jump and R&B sounds of performers like Louis Jordan, but soon became drawn into the mainstream tenor saxophone tradition.
+Rollins's tone has been described as "biting and clear".
+As a saxophonist, he had initially been attracted to the jump and R&B sounds of performers such as Louis Jordan, but soon became drawn into the mainstream tenor saxophone tradition.
 The German critic Joachim-Ernst Berendt described this tradition as sitting between the two poles of the strong sonority of Coleman Hawkins and the light flexible phrasing of Lester Young, which did so much to inspire the fleet improvisation of bebop in the 1950s.
 Other tenor saxophone influences include Ben Webster and Don Byas.
 By his mid-teens, Rollins became heavily influenced by alto saxophonist Charlie Parker.
 During his high school years, he was mentored by the pianist and composer Thelonious Monk, often rehearsing at Monk's apartment.

 Instruments

 Rollins has played, at various times, a Selmer Mark VI tenor saxophone and a Buescher Aristocrat.
-During the 1970s he recorded on soprano saxophone for the album Easy Living.
+During the 1970s, he recorded on soprano saxophone for the album Easy Living.
 His preferred mouthpieces are made by Otto Link and Berg Larsen.
 He uses Frederick Hemke medium reeds.